tejpat98/reddit-r-places/README.md

 This is a remake/clone of a popular game found on [reddit.com/r/place](https://www.reddit.com/r/place/).
 Made using NextJS, MongoDB and Socket.io.

-The user given a canvas from which they can select a pixel, and set a colour for any pixel.
+The user is given a canvas from which they can select a pixel, and set a colour for that pixel.
 These changes are then sent and displayed in real time to all connected users via socket.io.

-By default the grid is 500 by 500, it made much bigger by setting gridSize in rplace-config.js
+By default the grid is 500 by 500, it can made much bigger by setting gridSize in rplace-config.js

 ## Instructions